openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 ++++++++++++++++++++++++++++++++++

 You can use the Ironic driver to manage Ironic baremetal instance to simulated Redfish API.
-You may want to do this if you require a redfish compatible endpoint but don't have direct access to the BMC (you only have access via Ironic) or the BMC doesn't support redfish.
+You may want to do this if you require a redfish-compatible endpoint but don't have direct access to the BMC (you only have access via Ironic) or the BMC doesn't support redfish.

-Assuming your baremetal cloud is setup you can invoke the Redfish emulator by running
+Assuming your bare metal cloud is set up you can invoke the Redfish emulator by
+running:

 .. code-block:: bash

    sushy-emulator --ironic-cloud baremetal-cloud
     * Running on http://localhost:8000/ (Press CTRL+C to quit)

-By this point you should be able to see your Baremetal instances among the Redfish *Systems*:
+By this point you should be able to see your Bare metal instances among the Redfish *Systems*:

 .. code-block:: bash